balena-os/jetson-flash/jetson-xavier-nx-devkit-emmc.md

 ## Requirements
-Jetson Flash requires a Linux-based host (or virtual machine) and has been tested on Ubuntu 22.04 (Focal).
+Jetson Flash requires an x86 Linux-based host (or virtual machine) and has been tested on Ubuntu 22.04 (Focal).

 You can either install all the prerequisites listed below or run the provided Docker image (using Docker, not balenaOS) on the host.